zhyifei/docs.zh-cn/docs/visual-basic/programming-guide/concepts/attributes/common-attributes.md

 ### <a name="vbfixedarrayattribute"></a>VBFixedArrayAttribute

-使用 `VBFixedArrayAttribute` 声明大小固定的数组。 与 Visual Basic 字符串一样，数组在默认情况下为可变长度。 将数据序列化或写入到文件时，此属性很有用。
+Use `VBFixedArrayAttribute` to declare arrays that are fixed in size.
+Like Visual Basic strings, arrays are of variable length by default.
+This attribute is useful when serializing or writing data to files.

 ## <a name="see-also"></a>请参阅